-(a) The costs of the environmental review, planning, design, construction, mitigation, and operation and maintenance of any new Delta water conveyance facility.
-The costs of mitigation include the costs of mitigation pursuant to Division 13 (commencing with Section 21000) of the Public Resources Code in connection with the construction, operation, and maintenance of any new Delta water conveyance facility.

-(b) Full mitigation of property tax or assessments levied by local governments or special districts for land used in the construction, location, mitigation, or operation of new Delta conveyance facilities.
+- (a) The costs of the environmental review, planning, design, construction, mitigation, including mitigation required pursuant to Division 13 (commencing with Section 21000 of the Public Resources Code) required but for the construction, operation, and maintenance of any new Delta water conveyance facility. - (b) Full mitigation of property tax or assessments levied by local governments or special districts for land used in the construction, location, mitigation, or operation of new Delta conveyance facilities.